An Introduction to the ss Command

 The ss command-line utility can display stats for the likes of PACKET, TCP, UDP, DCCP, RAW, and Unix domain sockets.
 The replacement for netstat is easier to use (compare the man pages to get an immediate idea of how much easier ss is).
 With ss, you get very detailed information about how your Linux machine is communicating with other machines, networks, and services; details about network connections, networking protocol statistics, and Linux socket connections.
 With this information in hand, you can much more easily troubleshoot various networking issues.

-Let’s get up to speed with ss, so you can consider it a new tool in your administrator kit.
+Let’s get up to speed with ss, so you can consider it a new tool in your administrator kit, in this introduction to the ss command.